-$$F{RF} = F{STEP} \times Frf(23,0)$$
+$$F{RF} = F{STEP} \cdot Frf(23,0)$$

 Note The Frf setting is split across 3 bytes.
 A change in the center frequency will only be taken into account when the least significant byte FrfLsb in RegFrfLsb is written.
+This allows for more complex modulation schemes such as m-ary FSK, where frequency modulation is achieved by changing the programmed RF frequency.

-3.3.4.
+3.2.4.
 Lock Time

-PLL lock time TS_FS is a function of a number of technical factors, such as synthesized frequency, frequency step, etc. When using the built-in sequencer, the RFM65CW optimizes the startup time and automatically starts the receiver when the PLL has locked.
+PLL lock time TS_FS is a function of a number of technical factors, such as synthesized frequency, frequency step, etc. When using the built-in sequencer, the RFM69 optimizes the startup time and automatically starts the receiver or the transmitter when the PLL has locked.
 To manually control the startup time, the user should either wait for TS_FS max given in the specification, or monitor the signal PLL lock detect indicator, which is set when the PLL has is within its locking range.